KSU players irked by no Kentucky handshakes

 "That's not the sportsmanship you like to see, but that's them," Stockard said.
 "They just walked off the court.
 I don't know what it was.
 I don't know."

 No. 5 Kentucky was ultimately undone by sloppy play on offense.
-Kansas State had 24 points off of turnovers, compared to Kentucky's seven points.
+Kansas State had 24 points off of turnovers, compared with Kentucky's seven points.

 Afterward, Calipari said he was "proud" of his team for what it accomplished this season, reaching the regional semifinal.